 A landlord may reject a request to sublet only for “reasonable” reasons, which can include:

 1) the proposed subtenant’s income, credit history, and other evidence of financial responsibility (or lack thereof)

-3) whether the tenant’s proposed use is compatible with other tenants’ uses of the property.
+3) whether the tenant’s proposed use is compatible with other tenants’ property uses.

 How can Washington, DC tenants get out of a sublease agreement?

-Under DC law, a sublessor must evict a subtenant through the same eviction process used if the original landlord wanted to remove the sublessor (the original tenant) from the property.
+Under DC law, a sublessor must evict a subtenant through the same eviction process used if the original landlord wants to remove the sublessor (the original tenant) from the property.